yellowdps/mixpanel-swift/README.md

 ## Multiple Instances:

-If you want to use multiple Mixpanel projects in your app, you can initialize mulitple times using different tokens and interact with each instance like above (`let mixpanel = Mixpanel.initialize(token: "YOUR_TOKEN")`).
+If you want to use multiple Mixpanel projects in your app, you can initialize mulitple times using different tokens and interact with each instance like above (`let mixpanel1 = Mixpanel.initialize(token: "YOUR_TOKEN1")`).
 Or you can give each instance a different name:

 ```
 Mixpanel.initialize(token: "YOUR_TOKEN1", launchOptions: nil, flushInterval: 60, instanceName: "Project1")